 There are limited facilities on the Galapagos Islands.
 If you travel to the Galapagos make sure your insurance includes evacuation by air ambulance.
 In December 2014, a new public hospital opened in San Cristobal island.
 If you travel to the Galapagos Islands by boat you may be asked to state your blood group in the medical and emergency contact information collected when you board the ship.

 Parts of Ecuador (including Quito at 2,800m) are at high altitude.
 If you plan to travel to altitudes over 2,500 metres discuss the risks associated with travelling to high altitude with your GP before you travel.
+Check this factsheet for more information and advice on how to reduce the risk of altitude sickness and recognise symptoms.

 If you need emergency medical assistance during your trip, dial 911 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.